-- 60. The company must prepare a Corporate Governance Report that contains at least the following information9: - It must name a Corporate Governance Code generally recognized in Austria or at the respective stock exchange; - Information on where it is available to the public; - Statement on any departures from the comply or explain principle of the Code; explain the points concerned and the reasons for the departure10; - If the company decides not to adhere to any code, then it must state the reason why; - Name the members of the management board and the supervisory board including its committees and explain their working procedures; - The total remuneration of each individual member of the management board and the fundamental principles of the remuneration policy11; - The measures taken to promote women to the management board, supervisory board and to top management positions;
+- 60. The company must prepare a Corporate Governance Report that contains at least the following information9: - It must name a Corporate Governance Code generally recognized in Austria or at the respective stock exchange; - Information on where it is available to the public; - Statement on any departures from the comply or explain principle of the Code; explain the points concerned and the reasons for the departure10; - If the company decides not to adhere to any code, then it must state the reason why; - Name the members of the management board and the supervisory board including its committees and explain their working procedures; - The measures taken to promote women to the management board, supervisory board and to top management positions; - The diversity concept.